ryan-castle-legacy/atomizecrm/README.md

 —

-If you ever think that you would use this domain (for DashDonate.org), please get in touch - hello@ryancastle.co.uk
+If you ever think that you would use this domain (for AtomizeCRM - atomizecrm.com), please get in touch - hello@ryancastle.co.uk

 —